 Art Education BFA

 Students studying Art Education at MassArt choose one of the following areas of study:

-Studio Education: equips students with the expertise and preparation in a single studio area.
+BFA in Art Education with Studio Education: equips students with the expertise and preparation in a single studio area.
 Graduates are eligible for state licensure to teach in the visual arts.

 - Students will develop expertise in studio practices, learning and teaching

 - Students will develop the dispositions (skills, inclination, alertness) as artist-educators, including learning: